Mountbellew: Franciscan Brothers

 The Franciscan Brothers, a Catholic religious order, came to Mountbellew from Milltown, Dublin, in 1818.
 The Bellew family invited them and gave them resources of land and a house to get established.
 The order ran a free primary school until 1884.
-In 1875 they opened a secondary school (boarding) and in 1898 a special department in the school was set up to prepare students for teacher training colleges.
+In 1875, they opened a secondary school (boarding), and in 1898, a special department in the school was set up to prepare students for teacher training colleges.

-The order changed from secondary education to agricultural education in 1904 and the Franciscan Brothers’ Agricultural College was founded.
+The order changed from secondary education to agricultural education in 1904, and the Franciscan Brothers’ Agricultural College was founded.
 This was the first agricultural college in Ireland.
 In 1986, the college partnered with a predecessor of Galway-Mayo Institute of Technology (GMIT).
 This cooperation between the two colleges resulted in the setting up of what is now known as the Higher Certificate in Business Studies (Agribusiness).

 The Atlantic Technological University, formed via the merger of Galway-Mayo IT, IT Sligo, and Letterkenny IT in April 2022, has eight campuses across four counties, including one in Mountbellew.

 Sport and community

-Mountbellew's sporting societies include Mountbellew Moylough GAA club which plays both hurling and Gaelic football.
-The club colours are black and amber and they play on Mountbellew/Moylough GAA grounds.
-The senior football team won five Galway Senior Football Championships, in 1964, 1965, 1974, 1986 and 2021.
+Mountbellew's sporting societies include Mountbellew Moylough GAA club, which plays both hurling and Gaelic football.
+The club colours are black and amber, and they play on Mountbellew/Moylough GAA grounds.
+The senior football team won five Galway Senior Football Championships in 1964, 1965, 1974, 1986 and 2021.

 A monument to the racehorse Bobbyjo can be seen in the town centre.
 He won the Irish and English grand nationals.

 A historic market, promoted by local landlord Christopher Dillon Bellew in the 19th century, still takes place in the triangular 'square' every Tuesday.
 The historic weigh-house building is still located across from the square, becoming a garage in the 1900s, and it is now being redeveloped.

-Mountbellew in combination with nearby town Moylough are apart of the Irish/French town twinning program which links the two parishes both legally and scocially with the French town of Eliant.
+Mountbellew in combination with nearby town Moylough are part of the Irish/French town twinning program which links the two parishes both legally and socially with the French town of Eliant.